 - Plant and Machinery acquired on lease includes Rs.
 8.12 crore (Previous year Rs.
-8.12 crore) incurred by company for installation etc. ÷ κi - Plant & Machinery includes gain of Rs.75.00 Crore (Previous year loss of Rs.166.46 crore) in liability payable in foreign currency consequent upon 39.91 crore (Previous year Rs.
+8.12 crore) incurred by company for installation etc. ÷ - Plant & Machinery includes gain of Rs.75.00 Crore (Previous year loss of Rs.166.46 crore) in liability payable in foreign currency consequent upon changes in the exchange rates. с, - 39.91 crore (Previous year Rs.
 45.41 crore)] which are registered in the name of subsidiary company in trust on behalf of the Company.
 The Company Intangible assets consisting of Trade Marks / Brands aggregating to Rs.
 55.04 crore (Previous year Rs.
-55.04 crore) (Gross) [Written down value Rs. changes in the exchange rates. რ - \ Amount written off in respect of Leasehold Land for the period of Lease which has expired.
+55.04 crore) (Gross) [Written down value Rs. is taking necessary steps to get these Trade Marks / Brands registered in its name. ю.

+\ Amount written off in respect of Leasehold Land for the period of Lease which has expired.